sillsdev/TheCombine/README.md

 ### Create a New Admin User (Docker Environment)

-If you have not already created your .env.backend file (see above), copy `.env.backend.template` to `.env.backend`.
 Edit `.env.backend` as follows:
  * Fill in the environment variables.
- * Uncomment and fill in the COMBINE_ADMIN_USERNAME and COMBINE_ADMIN_PASSWORD environment variables.
+ * Add the following environment variables and assign values to them:
+   - COMBINE_ADMIN_USERNAME
+   - COMBINE_ADMIN_PASSWORD
  * Set the file permissions so that only you have read or write access.

 Run the following command to install the admin user in the *CombineDatabase*: